 Step 1.
 Loading the Roll

-The process begins with mounting the roll of packaging material onto a spindle.
-This allows the material to unroll smoothly and feed into the machine, minimizing handling issues.
+The process begins with mounting the roll of packaging roll of packaging film onto a spindle.
+This allows the film to unroll smoothly and feed into the machine, minimizing handling issues.

 Step 2.
 Forming the Shape

-The machine pulls the roll and folds the material into the desired packaging shape, typically bags, pouches, or wraps, depending on the product and film type.
+The machine pulls the roll and folds the film into the desired packaging shape, typically bags, pouches, or wraps, depending on the product and film type.

 Step 3.
 Filling the Product

-Once the material is shaped, the machine fills it with the actual product, such as snacks, powders, capsules, etc. Timers or sensors are often used to ensure the packaging is accurately filled and prevent issues like overflows or spills
+Once the package is formed, the machine fills it with the actual product, such as snacks, powders, capsules, etc. Timers or sensors are often used to ensure the packaging is accurately filled and prevent issues like overflows or spills.

 Step 4.
 Sealing the Package

-After filling, the machine seals the package by applying pressure or heat, depending on the material.
-Some materials have heat-resistant properties, making them suitable for products requiring thermal sealing.
+After filling, the machine seals the package by applying pressure or heat, depending on the film’s composition.
+Certain films have heat-resistant properties, making them suitable for products requiring thermal sealing.

 Step 5.
 Printing and Labeling (Optional)